SladeDK/Webdash/README.md

     ```

 5. **Open in browser:**
-    <br />Open your browser and navigate to http://web.webdash.local or http://home.webdash.local to see your customizable startup pages.
+    <br />Open your browser and navigate to http://web.webdash.dk or http://home.webdash.dk to see your customizable startup pages.
+    <br /><ins>*NOTE: If a DNS hasn't been configured to point to the IP of the respective subdomains, you'll have to configure that alternatively you can input the IP of the device instead*</ins>

 6. **Edit the index.html file:**
     <br />Customize the index.html file to add your desired links, categories, and how they should open.